Beginning your Search for Early Learning and Care

 It is important that you get the opportunity to meet the manager and staff and explore the setting’s environments, and discuss the policies and procedures that are in place.

 This is your opportunity to ask about topics such as the service’s approach to behaviour management, the procedures in place for emergencies, is there a healthy eating policy and how the service encourages your child’s interests and promotes independence.
-Then as a parent/guardian, you can decide if the service compliments your approach to parenting and is the appropriate fit for you and your family.

 Some points to consider: